- Sep 17, 2025

 Visual Aids and Checklists – Diagrams, color-coded labels, and checklists simplify complex procedures and reduce human error.

-KPIs and Monitoring – Metrics to track adherence, efficiency, and safety outcomes.
+Key Performance Indicators (KPIs) and Monitoring – Metrics to track adherence, efficiency, and safety outcomes.

 Benefits Beyond Compliance